Adewale1010/alx-higher_level_programming/0x0B-python-input_output/README.md

 1. Write to a file
 	1-write_file.py: Python function that writes a string to a text file (UTF8) and returns the number of characters written.

+2. Append to a file
+	2-append_write.py: Python function that appends a string at the end of a text file (UTF8) and returns the number of characters added.